-We are currently experiencing a global economic downturn and credit crunch.
+We are currently experiencing a global economic downturn and credit crunch although positive signs have started to materialize.
 As a result, many financial industry participants, including commercial real estate owners, operators, investors and lenders continue to find it extremely difficult to obtain cost-effective debt capital to finance new investment activity or to refinance maturing debt.
 In the few instances in which debt is available, it is at a cost much higher than in the recent past.